|

 at least several other competing and equally important "memories" of the

 war.
-By the early 1900s, Blight contends, sectional harmony had emerged as
+By the early 1900s, Blight contends, sectional harmony had emerged

 the dominant motif in many histories, commemorations, reunions, monuments,